For general enquiries about this course contact us at firstname.lastname@example.org or call (+44) 0114 2225454.

 - At least two years clinical experience of Emergency Medicine or related fields (to the standard equivalent of a Year 3 Speciality Trainee of UK EM training) or similar milestone for non medical applicants

-- A bachelor's degree with a 2:1 (hons) in a related subject.
-We know that many paramedics do not have a full Bachelors degree and if this is the case, we will still consider offering you a place on the course based on your experience and training.
+- 2:1 honours degree - we know that many paramedics do not have a full Bachelors degree and, if this is the case, we will still consider offering you a place on the course based on your experience and training.

 - English language requirement: IELTS 6.5 overall with 6.0 in each component or equivalent

 Students need to complete 180 credits to complete the MSc in Advanced Emergency Care, 120 credits for the postgraduate diploma and 60 credits for the postgraduate certificate.
 All modules account for 15 credits unless stated otherwise.
 You will be required to take a minimum of 60 and maximum of 90 credits worth of optional modules.

 There are four core modules.
 Students who have previously worked in emergency medicine in the UK will be exempt from HAR6106 - An Introduction to UK Emergency Medicine.
 There are two options for the dissertation, a 45 credit and 60 credit option.
 Depending upon the need to take the Introduction to UK Emergency Medicine module and the dissertation options, chosen students taking the MSc will need to complete between four and six optional modules.

 We recommend that students take no more than 2 modules per semester.
 It is advisable to complete all core modules within the first three semesters of the course.
 When choosing optional modules, we suggest that you choose a balance of clinical and non-clinical modules that suits your interests.